Particular/docs.particular.net/nservicebus/dependency-injection/internallymanagedcontainer.include.md

 ### Built-in default container

-NServiceBus comes with a default internal container with a registration API for registration of user types.
-The following dependency lifecyles are supported.
+NServiceBus comes with a built-in default container with an API for registration of user types.
+The following dependency lifecycles are supported:

 #### Instance per call